-Venmo has been around since 2009, so it’s hardly new.
-It’s only in the past few years, however, that it’s gained a substantial foothold in the digital wallet market.
-And it’s only in 2022 that parent company PayPal introduced benefits tailored for nonprofit fundraising.
+Venmo has been around since 2009, so it's hardly new.
+It's only in the past few years, however, that it's gained a substantial foothold in the digital wallet market.
+And it's only in 2022 that parent company PayPal introduced benefits tailored for nonprofit fundraising efforts.

-So, in honor of these recent changes—and Funraise’s shiny donation forms, which make accepting and tracking Venmo payments a breeze—we’re exploring the current Venmo landscape for nonprofits.
-As a nonprofit organization, here’s what you need to know about Venmo as we roll into 2023.
+So, in honor of these changes—and Funraise's shiny donation forms, which make accepting and tracking Venmo payments a breeze—we're exploring the Venmo landscape for nonprofits.
+As a nonprofit organization, here's what you need to know about Venmo as the future becomes the present.